StevenWanglolz/My_Leetcode_Journey/Algorithms/C++/Minimum_Amount_of_Time_to_Collect_Garbage/Guide.md

 4. **Overall Space Complexity:**
    - The overall space complexity is the sum of the space complexities of individual components.
 Therefore, the space complexity of your code is O(n), where n is the length of the longer vector between `garbage` and `travel`.

-In summary, the space complexity of your code is linear, mainly due to the input vectors (`garbage` and `travel`).
+In summary, the space complexity of the code is linear, mainly due to the input vectors (`garbage` and `travel`).
 The rest of the variables and iterators have constant space complexity.
 # Code
 ```
 class Solution {